witekbobrowski/vim-swiftdocstring/README.md

 ## Features

-- Generate Swift docstrings for types, functions and properties
+- 📑 Generate Swift docstrings for types, functions and properties
-- Support for `///` and `/** ... */` delimiters
+- 🎛 Support for `///` and `/** ... */` delimiters
+- 🎨 Even more customizable output
-- Xcode-like style of docstrings
+- 🔨 Xcode-like style of docstrings
-- Context awarness that puts Xcode docstring generation to shame
+- 🧠 Context awarness that puts Xcode docstring generation to shame
-- Blazing fast parsing using regular expressions
+- 🔥 Fast parsing using regular expressions
-- Zero dependency (**100%** vim-script)
+- 👌 Zero dependency (**100%** vim-script)

 ## Installation